jmbyun/research-group-static-web/readme.md

 This is a static website for a research group, hosted as GitHub Pages.

-This website is designed to periodically update its contents based on a Google Sheets document with scheduled jobs in GitHub Actions.
+This website is designed to update its contents every 30 minutes based on [a Google Sheets document](https://docs.google.com/spreadsheets/d/1EDLlUuY2Ia5MKNbCTOftxxSxBaK3C9pRFOIUvMY30eY/edit?usp=sharing) with scheduled GitHub Actions jobs.

 ## How to create your own website from this